kdgregory/log4j-aws-appenders/README.md

 I have made an intentional effort to limit dependencies to the bare minimum.
-This has in some cases meant that I write internal implementations for functions that are found in common libraries (including my own).
+This has in some cases meant that I write internal implementations for functions that are found in common libraries.

 ## Building

 There are three projects in this repository:

-* `appender` is the actual appender code.
+* `appenders` contains the actual appender code.
 * `tests` is a set of integration tests.
-These are in a separate module so that they can be run as desired, rather than as part of every build. *Beware: these tests create resources that incur AWS charges, and does not delete them automatically.*
+These are in a separate module so that they can be run as desired, rather than as part of every build. *Beware: the test suite creates resources that incur AWS charges, and does not delete them.*
 * `example` is a simple example that writes log message to all supported destinations.
-  It includes CloudFormation templates to create those destinations. *Note: you will incur AWS charges to run this example.*
+  It includes CloudFormation templates to create those destinations. *Beware: you will incur AWS charges to run this example.*

 Classes in the top-level `com.kdgregory.log4j.aws` package are expected to remain backwards